 The 11 Most Famous Oil Paintings By Caravaggio

 Caravaggio’s paintings were transgressors in the eyes of his contemporaries, according to scholar Mieke Bal.
-The Italian artist worked a lot with the contrast between pleasure and suffering, illusion and reality, religion and myth.
-Moreover, he painted things that were seen as taboo.
-Caravaggio was indeed a rebellious provocateur.
-And his own life reflects this.
+The Italian artist worked extensively with the contrast between pleasure and suffering, illusion and reality, and religion and myth.

-This is when he moved to Naples under the protection of the Colonna family.
+He quickly moved to Naples under the protection of the Colonna family.
 Between 1607 and 1608, he tried to get a pardon in Malta from the Knights of the Order.
 With no luck, he returned to Naples after a short stop in Sicily.
-In a final act of despair in 1610, he goes to Rome to seek pardon from the Pope himself.
-Unfortunately, he died in transit.
+In a final act of despair in 1610, he went to Rome to seek a pardon from the pope himself.
+He died in transit.

 11. Basket of Fruit

-I wanted to include this painting because it is a classic piece of Baroque art.
-During this period, still life became an increasingly popular painting motif.
-Throughout that movement, artists were trying to capture the realism of life.
-Still life paintings became staple pieces to show an artist’s mastery to achieve a likeness of the real deal.
+This painting is a classic piece of baroque art.
+Throughout this movement, artists tried to capture the realism of life.
+Still-life paintings were important pieces to show an artist’s mastery to achieve a likeness of everyday objects.

-Moreover, according to Felix Witting, this type of painting with natural elements is very prominent at the beginning of Caravaggio’s career, perhaps his inception point of genius.
-However, Witting also states that Caravaggio discovers very early on that, despite how good he is at this type of painting, it is not for him.
+According to Felix Witting, this type of painting with natural elements was very prominent at the beginning of Caravaggio’s career, and perhaps his inception point of genius.
+However, Witting also states that Caravaggio discovers very early on that, despite how good he is at this type of painting, it’s not for him.

-He didn’t feel any kind of emotion in this art form, so he moved away from it to work on human narratives.
-In fact, Caravaggio even shows rebellion in this otherwise perfect painting.
-If you look closely you will see that he has incorporated elements of decay, such as wormholes and fallen leaves, which do not meet the picture-perfect ideas of this era.
+He didn’t feel any kind of emotion in this art form.
+So, he moved to work on human narratives.
+In fact, Caravaggio even rebels a bit in this otherwise perfect painting.
+If you look closely, you’ll see he’s incorporated elements of decay, such as worm holes and fallen leaves, none of which meet the picture-perfect ideals of this era.